Environmental Management

 • *2 SER: A rating that evaluates how effectively a company works together with suppliers on climate change issues

 The Ministry of the Environment awards institutional investors, financial institutions, and companies that have made an impact by actively engaging in ESG finance or environmental and social business, with the aim of promoting and expanding ESG finance.
-We have been selected as an "Environmentally Sustainable Company" for two consecutive years as a company that meets certain standards in terms of the level of disclosure in light of the screening criteria.
-We will continue to strive to provide more complete information disclosure.
+We were selected as an "Environmentally Sustainable Company" as a company that meets certain criteria for disclosure in light of the screening criteria.